HazyResearch/deepdive/doc/performance.md

 You can execute one extractor in parallel on multiple threads using the `paralleism` option.
 You can use the `input_batch_size` option to define how many tuples each extractor should receive at once, and the `output_batch_size` option to define how many extracted tuples should be inserted into the data store at once.
 The [extractor documentation](extractor.html) contains more details about these options.

+### Setting the batch size for factor graph construction

+By default, DeepDive inserts variables, factors and weights in batches defined by the underlying data store.
+The default for PostgreSQL is 50,000.
+If you have a large amount of memory you may overwrite the batch size using the following configuration setting.

+    deepdive.inference.batch_size = 100000

 ### Gibbs sampler options

 You can optionally parse java options (such as -Xmx) and command line options to the gibbs sampler executable.
 The default Java options are `-Xmx4g` and the default sampler options are `-l 1000 -s 10 -i 1000 -t 4`.
 Allowed options are: